kpsychogyiopoulos/test_repo/readme-address-normalization.md

 ## Project Structure

+Use the following assets containing the latest version of the source code (as of __27/04/2026__) to apply further changes.

 _project_data_assets/data_asset_:
 - __address-normalization-etl-master.zip__ : This project asset is stored within the CP4D persistent volume.
 It contains the refactored code base.
 - __requirements.txt__: The file containing all python dependencies needed to be installed prior to code execution.